 Setting up a SOHO network has been an interesting and rewarding experience.
 The network meets our business and personal requirements.
-It is a pleasure having high speed Internet access and being able to share network resources.
+It is a pleasure having high-ish (only gave DSL) speed Internet access and being able to share network resources.